lcolladotor/lcolladotorsource/content/post/2024-05-23-humanpilot-first-spatially-resolved-transcriptomics-study-using-visium/index.en.md

 {{% tweet user="lahuuki" id="1793714294334648638" %}}

 Something I want to highlight is that my colleague Kristen R. Maynard and I were co-first authors of `HumanPilot`, and are now co-corresponding authors of `spatialDLPFC`. `HumanPilot` started in 2019 and was published in 2021, `spatialDLPFC` started in 2020 and was published in 2024.
 These projects have large cycles and it takes a whole village, or a federation of villages, to get them completed and published.
-So I want to shoutout all past colleagues.
+So I want to shout out all past colleagues.
 We couldn’t have gotten to where we are without their work!
 And thank you for everyone who has been interested in our work and has been using it to learn new things.
 We also learn through you.
 Thank you!!!

 {{% tweet user="helucro" id="1597579271945715717" %}}